Visa requirements for Thai citizens

 Visa requirements for Thai citizens are administrative entry restrictions imposed on citizens of Thailand by the authorities of other states.

-As of January 2022, Thai citizens had visa-free or visa on arrival access to 79 countries and territories, ranking the Thai passport 72nd in terms of travel freedom according to the Henley Passport Index.
+As of 2025, Thai citizens had visa-free or visa on arrival access to 80 countries and territories, ranking the Thai passport 64th in the world according to the Henley Passport Index.

 Thailand is also a part of ASEAN and has visa-free access to these countries and vice versa.